InfluxGraph/influxgraph/README.rst

 Defaults are overridden if ``aggregation_functions`` is configured in ``graphite-api.yaml`` as shown in configuration example.

-An error will be printed to stderr if a configured aggregation function is not a known valid InfluxDB aggregation method per `InfluxDB function list <https://influxdb.com/docs/v1.1/query_language/functions.html>`_.
+An error will be printed to stderr if a configured aggregation function is not a known valid InfluxDB aggregation or selector method per `InfluxDB function list <https://docs.influxdata.com/influxdb/v1.1/query_language/functions/>`_.

+Transformation functions, for example ``derivative``, may _not_ be used as they require a separate aggregation to be performed.
+Transformations are performed by Graphite-API instead, which also supports pluggable functions.

-Known InfluxDB aggregation functions are defined at ``influxgraph.constants.INFLUXDB_AGGREGATIONS`` and can be overriden if necessary.
+Known InfluxDB aggregation and selector functions are defined at ``influxgraph.constants.INFLUXDB_AGGREGATIONS`` and can be overriden if necessary.

 .. note::